edubart/nelua-lang/docs/pages/overview.md

 -- this is an preprocessor code block
 ##[[
 function my_compiletime_function(str)
-  print(str) -- print at compile time
+  print(str) -- print at compile-time
 end
 ]]